 Admission consideration for transfer students will be based on a combination of:

-- Results from your previous post-secondary studies
+- Academic record from your post-secondary studies

-- Your most recent annual average
+- Your most recent annual grade point average

 - Academic performance in matriculation/high school, where applicable